+Despite popular belief, the name “therapist” can be used by anyone because there is no professional license, governing body, or educational background needed to call oneself a “therapist.”
 Unlike other therapists, clinical psychologists have their doctorate degree and are licensed to practice psychology — that is, they have the training and board certification to diagnose and treat psychological problems, disorders, or abnormal behavior.

-Some clinical psychologists are trained in conducting assessments and providing psychotherapy.
-Some clinical psychologists are trained to conduct research.
-I am a clinical psychologist does all three.
-In all cases, I use evidence-based, best practices according to the empirical (research) literature.
+Unlike most other therapists, I also use evidence-based, best practices according to the empirical (research) literature.
 In other words, I use methods that have been demonstrated to be effective for a given psychological problem, disorder, or abnormal behavior.

+Some clinical psychologists are trained in conducting assessments and providing psychotherapy, and some are trained to conduct research.
+I am a clinical psychologist that does all three.